 Trophic levels are the feeding positions of all organisms in a specific ecosystem.
+You can think of them as food chain levels or as a trophic level pyramid.
 The first trophic level, or base, of an ecosystem has the highest energy concentration.
 This energy is dispersed among animals in the subsequent three or four levels.
 Certain organisms, because of their size, function or eating behavior, belong in a particular trophic level, though sometimes it's difficult to place animals with more complex behaviors.

 Plants and Algae